-If the area in the main living space of your home becomes wet, you probably won’t let any water sit there for long.
+Has the area in the main living space of your home becomes wet?
+You probably won’t let any water sit there for long.
 The same philosophy should also extend to your crawl space.
-If any water is permitted to pool and sit, over time, the structures that hold up your home will start to decay and rot.
+If any water is pooling, the structure of your home will start to decay and rot.

-In addition, this type of environment is perfect for mold and mildew to accumulate, but when you inspect the crawl space in your home on a regular basis, it alleviates these type of conditions and keeps the quality of the air at optimum levels.
+In addition, this type of environment is perfect for mold and mildew to accumulate.
+However, when you inspect the crawl space in your home on a regular basis.
+It alleviates these types of conditions and keeps the quality of the air at optimum levels.

-If you are unsure about checking the quality of your crawl space, you can always have an inspection done by an expert who can assist you with maintaining this important area of your home.
+If you are unsure about checking the quality of your crawl space, you can always have an inspection done.
+Always have it done by an expert who can assist you with maintaining this important area of your home.